smithellis/smithellis/content/raspi2.md

 Date: 02/19/2015 7:00
 Tags: raspberry pi 2,raspi2,raspian,snappy,ubuntu,make,hack

-# Raspberry Pi 2 - Intial Thoughts
+# Raspberry Pi 2 - Initial Thoughts

 I took a few minutes to work on the Raspberry Pi 2 last night.
 It's a nice device.
 The improved processor and RAM are very noticeable, making this round of the Pi a servicable desktop replacement for web, media consumption and light development.